 - 1. The student must earn a C or higher in each course in the core curriculum and guided electives in the BSN area in order to demonstrate achievement of End-of-Program Student Learning Outcomes. - 2.
 Student must achieve a GPA of 2.5 or higher by the end of his/her third core nursing course after entering the program. - 3.
 If the student's GPA drops below 2.5 during the course of study, the student will be placed on academic warning and may not take more than one core nursing course during a given term.
-The student will have two consecutive eight-week semesters to bring their GPA up to the acceptable level of 2.5. - 4.
-If the student's GPA drops below 2.5 a second time, the student will be placed on academic suspension.
+The student will have two consecutive eight-week semesters to bring their GPA up to the acceptable level of 2.5.

+4. If the student's GPA drops below 2.5 a second time, the student will be placed on academic suspension.

-Faculty has adopted a new course order for progression that will help to guide students through the program.
-This order is suggested to ensure success of students based on recommendations of the accrediting body and on identified characteristics of the courses.
-Exceptions may be made by the Dean or the Director of the BSN completion program.
+Faculty has adopted a new course order plan of study that will help guide students through the program.
+This plan of study was developed to ensure success of students based on recommendations of the accrediting body and on identified characteristics of the courses.
+Exceptions may be made by the Dean or the Coordinator of the BSN completion program.
+It is highly encouraged to complete all Gen Ed and BSN required courses prior to entering the BSN Core Course Plan of Study.